 Residence Life reserves the right to impose interim measures pending the hearing of the appeal.
 Any subsequent violations of the Residence Community Standards during the appeal period may result in immediate removal from residence, with no opportunity to appeal.
-Residence Life reserves the right to impose interim measures pending the hearing of the appeal.

 Submitting an appeal does not stay or delay an eviction.
 Students will be given a move-out date in their decision letter and must abide by this timeline.
-A student may apply for an extension to remain in residence pending the appeal review process if it extends past the eviction deadline by emailing the Manager, Student Conduct.
+A student may apply for an extension to remain in residence pending the appeal review process if it extends past the eviction deadline by emailing the Manager, Residence Operations .
 An extension is never guaranteed.